RdotSilva/MERN-PVD-Crime-Map/README.md

 Users can search by radius to their home address or enter a custom address to see crimes within that area.

+Users must register and login to view crime data.

 ### Prerequisites

 You must create a config file with your environment variables.